J-Montgomery/SimpleCRC/README.md

 SimpleCRC is a basic library to reliably compute n-bit CRCs.
 The focus is on having a readable, general, and portable reference library with reasonable performance as a secondary goal.
+This library is distinguished from similar projects like [crcany](https://github.com/madler/crcany) because the focus is on providing a universal library that can be configured at runtime, rather than generating specialized code for each individual CRC or providing a command line application to do so.

 - [Introduction](#introduction)
   - [Feature Status](#feature-status)